sarathchandrikak/sarathchandrikak/README.md

      ▶️ Tools - Git, Bitbucket, VSCode, PYCharm, RStudio

-🌱 In the realm of Data Analysis, I have engaged in case studies and exploratory data analysis (EDA) using Python, SQL, and data visualization using Tableau.
+🌱 In the realm of Data Analysis, I have engaged in case studies and exploratory data analysis (EDA) using Python, SQL, and data visualization using Tableau

 🌱 I have built robust data pipelines both in batch and stream data processing.
-Worked with multiple Databases and types of data.
+Worked with multiple Databases and types of data in GCP platform, Snowflake

 🌱 Beyond the world of data and laptops, I have a passion for fitness.
-During my free time, I enjoy cooking and playing the violin.
+During my free time, I enjoy cooking and playing the violin

 <!--
 ## ♦️ Data Analysis Projects 🚧